Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 A person drinking from a bottle of water.

-Although it won’t take away the humidity, if it’s hot and sunny out, running in the shade can help.
+Although it won’t remove the humidity, running in the shade can help if it’s hot and sunny outside.

 Dark-colored asphalt radiates heat, adding to the cloud of hot air you’re running through.